the southern boundary of the District of Columbia is at Jones Point, and today the Woodrow Wilson Bridge is divided

-George Washington, portrayed with his hand on a map of the District of Columbia
+George Washington, portrayed with his hand on a map, chose the site for the District of Columbia

 Source: Library of Congress, George Washington and his family by George Edward Perine

 To define the exact boundaries of the 100-square mile district, Andrew Ellicott and his hired assistants (including Benjamin Banneker) surveyed four straight lines.
-Each was 10 miles long, running straight to the intersection with other boundary lines.
+Each was 10 miles long, running straight to right-angle intersections with other boundary lines.

 the boundary between Virginia-DC, surveyed by Andrew Ellicott after the 1790 Residence Act, cut straight lines across the Potomac River and across topographic features